DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### Firehose

 Given my decently high output, there are people who wish to be able to see everything in one place and then filter through it themselves.
-My [firehose page](/firehose)[^2] serves this purpose by providing a reverse-chronological list of things I publish and release.
+My [firehose page](/firehose)[^3] serves this purpose by providing a reverse-chronological list of things I publish and release.
 The firehose has no actual content of its own; it merely indexes other content.

 It is implemented by taking the data for each content type and merging it into a single tree which is then split up for pagination and piped into a template for firehose pages.

-All the content going into the firehose data tree is given a `type` property [^3] which is referenced in the template for firehose pages for the purpose of styling and displaying content of each type differently.
+All the content going into the firehose data tree is given a `type` property [^4] which is referenced in the template for firehose pages for the purpose of styling and displaying content of each type differently.

 [^1]: Or perhaps more accurately for the web, endnotes.

+[^2]: Or, if you will, a collection of [floating amoeba dot links](https://bsky.app/profile/alanwsmith.com/post/3ls7g3zxjy22r).

 [^2]: The terminology of firehose was inspired by the [AT Protocol's usage of the term](https://atproto.com/specs/sync#firehose).